NativeScript/docs-v7/README.md

 Don’t know where to start?
 Check out the [list of issues with the “up-for-grabs” label](https://github.com/NativeScript/docs/issues?q=is%3Aopen+is%3Aissue+label%3Aup-for-grabs).
 New to git or GitHub?
 [Join our community Slack chat](http://developer.telerik.com/wp-login.php?action=slack-invitation) and we’ll be happy to help get you up and running.

 The `master` branch contains the most up-to-date version of the NativeScript documentation and its contents are uploaded to [docs.nativescript.org](https://docs.nativescript.org/).
 When contributing to the documentation, always create a branch for your work from `master` as this will facilitate easier pull request management.

+## About Jekyll
+This documentation is built using [Jekyll](https://jekyllrb.com/docs/home/).
+More info on how to control the template, table of content and the project structure in general can be found in the [Build README](build/README.md)

 ## Configuration